-Implementation of a regional model in a target domain requires generation of a grid with associated bathymetry, specification of boundary conditions (including atmospheric forcing, information about ocean dynamics along the lateral boundaries of the domain, any fluxes of biogeochemical properties across the air-sea, sediment-water, and land-ocean boundaries, river inputs), and generation of initial conditions within the domain (Fennel et al. 2022).
+Implementation of a regional model in a target domain requires generation of a grid with associated bathymetry, specification of boundary conditions (including atmospheric forcing, information about ocean dynamics along the lateral boundaries of the

+- 200 domain, any fluxes of biogeochemical properties across the air-sea, sediment-water, and land-ocean boundaries, river inputs), and generation of initial conditions within the domain (Fennel et al. 2022).
 Different circulation models are available for implementation in domains targeted for OAE studies (see, e.g., Table 1 in Fennel et al. 2022), all with distinct strengths and established user communities.
-Particularly relevant in the context of studying coastal applications of OAE is a model's ability to accurately represent coastal topography, making unstructured grid models and models with terrain-following coordinates particularly attractive.
+Particularly relevant in the context of studying coastal applications of OAE is a model's ability to accurately represent coastal topography, making unstructured grid models and models with terrain-following coordinates - 205 particularly attractive.
 Another feature to be considered is a model's ability to run in two-way nested configurations.
 In the more widely applied one-way nesting of domains, simulated conditions from a larger scale model (referred to as the parent model) are used to generate the dynamic lateral boundary conditions of a smaller scale, higher resolution model (the child model), which runs off line from the parent model.
 With two-way nesting, both models run simultaneously and information is exchanged continually along their intersecting boundaries.
-This allows information generated within the high-resolution child domain (e.g., the spreading distribution of a tracer or alkalinity addition) to be received and propagated by the larger-scale parent model.
-In this context, model simulations are particularly useful if available in near-real time or in forecast mode.
-This requires specification of lateral boundary conditions and atmospheric forcing up to the present and into the future.
-Global 1/12th-degree nowcasts and 10-day forecasts of ocean conditions are available from the Copernicus Marine Service (CMEMS 2023) and atmospheric forcing up to the present and 10 days into the future are available from the European Centre for Medium Range Weather Forecasts (ECMWF 2023).
+This allows information generated within the high-resolution 210 child domain (e.g., the spreading distribution of a tracer or alkalinity addition) to be received and propagated by the larger- - scale parent model.

-One example of a high-resolution local scale model with two-way nested domains is a framework developed for Bedford Basin in Halifax, Canada (Figure 2, Laurent et al. 2024).
+One example of a high-resolution local scale model with two-way nested domains is a framework developed for Bedford Basin in Halifax, Canada (Figure 2, Laurent et al., in prep.).
 The model framework consists of three nested ROMS models (ROMS is the Regional Ocean Modelling System; https://myroms.org, Haidvogel et al. 2008, Shchepetkin and McWilliams 2005).
 The outermost ROMS domain has a resolution of 900 m and is nested one-way within the data-assimilative global GLORYS reanalysis of physical and biogeochemical properties (Lellouche et al. 2021).
 Nested within are two models with increasingly higher resolutions of 200 m and 60 m.
-Depending on the scientific objective to be addressed, the models can be run in one-way and two-way nested mode, where two-way nesting is computationally more demanding, and in hindcast or forecast mode.
-Implementation of dye-tracers within the model (Wang et al. 2024) allows one to determine dynamic distribution patterns and residence times.
+Depending on the scientific objective to be addressed, the models can be run in one-way and two-way nested mode, where two-way nesting is computationally more demanding.
+Implementation of dye-tracers within the model (Wang et al. in prep.) allows one to determine dynamic distribution patterns and residence times.